ccdf846153/starter-hugo-research-group/content/authors/尹志胜/_index.md

 ---
 # Display name
-title: 承楠
+title: 尹志胜

 # Full Name (for SEO)
-first_name: cheng
+first_name: yin
-last_name: nan
+last_name:  b
-weight: 1
+weight: 2
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 教授
+role: 副教授

 # Organizations/Affiliations
 organizations: